-Like we did with the drum and thigh you are going to look for the fat layer.
+- As with the drum and thigh you are going to look for the fat layer.
 Follow this fat layer with your knife with nice slicing cuts pulling the meat away as you go.

-Your goal is to stay as close as possible to the rib cage of the chicken.
+- Your goal is to stay as close as possible to the rib cage of the chicken.
 Take your time so that you get the most meat you can for your chicken breast.

-As you cut the breast off your going to expose the tenderloin.
+- As you cut the breast off your going to expose the tenderloin.
 You can leave this on or remove it that’s your choice.
 After you remove the breast go ahead and do the other side the same way.

 Make stock from the carcass

 This is by far one of the best parts of cutting up a whole chicken yourself.
-The chicken stock that you buy in the store does not even compare to making your own.
-Now some call it broth and not stock to learn more read my post on broth and stock differences.
+The chicken stock that you buy in the store does not compare to making your own.
+Now some call it broth and not stock, to learn more read my post on broth and stock differences.

 Not buying processed chicken